belensosatosello/php_media_api/README.md

 # **Media Location API**

 This Rest API returns information about the location of an Instagram media.
-This information can be retrieved by hiting the endpoint provided using the media id as a parameter.
+This information can be retrieved by hitting the endpoint provided using the media id as a parameter.

 * * *
 ## **Setup**